ZhongjianWang/proj_ds_salary/README.md

-# Data Science Salary Estimator: Project Overview
+# Data Science Job in Germany(Düsseldorf): Project Overview
-* Created a tool that estimates data science salaries (MAE ~ $ 11K) to help data scientists negotiate their income when they get a job.
+I want to land a data scientist job in Düsseldorf, so i want to find out the most important qualifications companies are asking for in a data scientist position in Düsseldorf, Germany
-* Scraped over 1000 job descriptions from glassdoor using python and selenium
+* Scraped 900 job descriptions from glassdoor.de using python and selenium
-* Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
+* Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and SAP.
-* Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
-* Built a client facing API using flask
+* exploratory data analysis, get an overall idea how to prepare for appying such a job

 ## Code and Resources Used
 **Python Version:** 3.7